CGLab-GIST/NeuralJS_combiner/README.md

 ## Overview

 This code is the official implementation of SIGGRAPH Asia 2022 paper, [Neural James-Stein Combiner for Unbiased and Biased Renderings](https://cglab.gist.ac.kr/sa22neuraljs/).
-For more information, you can find the paper, supplementary report, interactive viewer in our website.
+You can find the paper, supplementary report, and interactive viewer for more information on our website.

-We have tested the code on Ubuntu 20.04 with NVIDIA GeForce RTX 3090 graphics card, and we have additionally checked that this code works well on the following graphics cards: NVIDIA Quadro RTX 8000.
+We have tested the code on Ubuntu 20.04 with NVIDIA GeForce RTX 3090 and Quadro RTX 8000 graphics cards.

 ## Requirements